Wednesday, June 29, 2022

 AustinChronicle.com

-It's been a long 24 years since a Redmond updated our Tree Regulations.
+It's been 24 years since Council updated our Tree Regulations, thus we've lost MANY trees!
 Trees are a big part of our culture.
 They populate our parks, open spaces, trails, neighborhoods, and even downtown with greenery.
 They contribute to the riparian habitat of Bear Creek's salmon.
 We cherish them for their ecological benefits.
 A few of our treed parks and trails are regional destinations.

 City Council, the Planning Commission, expert city staff, and community volunteers worked long and hard - 1.5 years in fact - to update the tree regulations.
 Council was willing to approve the proposed regulations but unfortunately a Master Builder lawsuit against Kirkland's new tree regulations caused them to delay.
 Read Mayor Birney's response at the end of this article.

-The Update is a lot about tree replacements and penalties:
+The Update in large part addresses tree replacements and penalties:

 • For every one Landmark tree (30 inches or more) removed, six "replacement trees" (saplings) must be planted either on-site, off-site, or fee in-lieu. ($2,000.) in that order.